Michael704-cmd/Red-Blue-War/README.md

 class GameScene: SKScene, SKPhysicsContactDelegate {

-    //This was made by my friend in China, if the language you cannot know, please go to https://translate.google.com/?sl=auto&tl=en&op=translate.
+    //This was made by my friend in China, if you don't know the language, please go to https://translate.google.com/?sl=auto&tl=en&op=translate.

     var bluePlayer: SKSpriteNode!
     var redPlayer: SKSpriteNode!